This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Monitoring and Adjusting Humidity in Heated Enclosures

-- Position water bowls near heat mats
+- Position water bowls strategically near heat sources

 Safety Precautions for Heating Snake Enclosures